-How Brand and Retail Collaboration Drives Business Results
+How Brand Collaborations With Retailers Drive Business Results

 We learn these essential principles in kindergarten: the value of caring, sharing, and teamwork.
 These foundational lessons also come in handy for companies looking to stand out on the digital shelf.

-Brand and retail partnerships are making something of a comeback in 2022, with many discovering that they can’t only build awareness.
-They need to also foster innovation if they want to lead to greater sales.
+Brand and retail partnerships are making something of a comeback in 2022, with many discovering that they can’t only build awareness, but foster innovation, and, perhaps most importantly, lead to greater sales.

-We’ll review some of the benefits of brand and retail collaboration, as well as a few best practices for teams who may be considering such an approach.
+We’ll review brand collaborations with retailers, their benefits, and a few best practices for teams considering this approach.

-Typically, a brand and retail collaboration works best when two businesses have overlapping, but not competing, customer segmentations.
+Typically, brand collaborations with retailers work best when two businesses have overlapping, but not competing, customer segmentations.

 The Possibilities of a Brand and Retail Collaboration